 When toddlers start hitting, many parents, teachers, care givers feel they are at a wits end.
 What makes it difficult is, that we usually assume that someone who hits us wants to hurt us.

-Embed from Getty Images I recently discussed this topic with linguists and parents who are raising their children bilingually and I noticed that people generally tend to jump onto general conclusions way too quickly.
-Parents who send their children to an international school where lessons are held in […]
+I recently discussed this topic with linguists and parents who are raising their children bilingually and I noticed that people generally tend to jump onto general conclusions way too quickly.
+Parents who send their children to a local school or an international school where lessons are held in […]

 Since the General Conference of UNESCO proclaimed it officially on 19th November 1999, the International Mother Language Day is celebrated every year on the 21st of February since 2000.
 The aim is to develop awareness of linguistic and cultural traditions all over the world by promoting linguistic diversity […]